ShiftLeftSecurity/scan-docs/docs/integrations/README.md

-# ShiftLeft Scan in CI/CD Pipelines
+# Scan in CI/CD Pipelines

-ShiftLeft Scan is purpose built for integration into your workflow.
-Here are a few integration approaches for ShiftLeft Scan with modern CI/CD systems:
+Scan is purpose built for integration into your workflow.
+Here are a few integration approaches for Scan with modern CI/CD systems:

 ## Repository based platforms